agreif/phx-riotjs/README.md

 ![riotjs concept](images/riot_sequence.png)

 In the image three user requests are shown
-- the first is an initial URL page request
+- the first is an initial URL page request (HTML+JSON)
-- the second and third are in-application actions like clicking links or buttons
+- the second and third are in-application actions like clicking links or buttons (JSON)

 **1a.** if a HTTP page URL is requested the page skeleton and all RiotJS tags (javascript modules) are transfered to the browser.